ahampriyanshu/ahampriyanshu.github.io/_posts/2022-02-04-div-2-ladder-a2oj-1.md

 Fedor is the (m + 1)-th player of the game.
 He assume that two players can become friends if their armies differ in at most k types of soldiers (in other words, binary representations of the corresponding numbers differ in at most k bits).
 Help Fedor and count how many players can become his friends.

-Input
-The first line contains three integers n, m, k (1 ≤ k ≤ n ≤ 20; 1 ≤ m ≤ 1000).

-The i-th of the next (m + 1) lines contains a single integer xi (1 ≤ xi ≤ 2n - 1), that describes the i-th player's army.
-We remind you that Fedor is the (m + 1)-th player.

-Output
-Print a single integer — the number of Fedor's potential friends.

 * [467B](https://codeforces.com/problemset/problem/467/B)

 ```cpp